BREED SPECIFIC LEGISLATION (BSL)

 3. Communities that have instituted such bans often find that the irresponsible owners and the criminals who use dogs for illegal purposes simply switch to another breed.

-4. Breeds and mixes are hard to identify and often dogs are mis-labeled and destroyed based on paranoia and prejudice and punishes those that are good canine citizens.
+4. Breeds and mixes are hard to identify and often dogs are mislabeled and destroyed based on paranoia and prejudice and punish those that are good canine citizens.
 Many breeds function as assistance dogs for handicapped owners, search and rescue dogs, drug-sniffing dogs, police dogs, etc. and breed bans will drive them out of the community.

 The American Veterinary Medical Association and several state veterinary medical associations oppose breed-specific legislation for just this reason.

 5. The dog most restricted is the “pit bull.”
 A pit bull is a type of dog, not a recognized breed.